ddmler/ddmler.github.io/_posts/2018-07-17-vue-spa-with-laravel-api-part-2.markdown

 });
 ```

-For the Board factory we just give it a random name from Faker and a random user_id (which will always be our only created user in this case).
+For the Board factory we just provide a random name from Faker and a random user_id (which will always be our only created user in this case).

 ```php
 <?php